 - 73.7 × 48.3 cm (29 × 19 in.)

-- Restricted gift of Mrs. James W. Alsdorf
+- Purchased with funds provided by Mrs. James W. Alsdorf